 While all of this was happening, George Washington had been preparing for battle in New York.
 He had created a wall of men with guns to defend the city from any attacks from the sea and placed 10,000 men on Brooklyn Heights to defend Manhattan.
 He was ready for anyone who would attack New York.
 There was just one problem: the British would be attacking Long Island, not New York.

 On August 27, 1776 the British landed on Long Island, which is south of New York.
 Two days later, General Howe learned that the Americans had no one guarding the road leading North from Long Island into New York, but had defenses set up on all the other roads.

 Using this information, Howe led his men up the North road.
-He then proceeded around to attack the Americans Guarding the left road, who were led by General John Sullivan.
-While Howe's army attacked Sullivan's from the back, a German troop, which was allied with the British, attacked from the front.
+He then proceeded around to attack the Americans guarding the left road, who were led by General John Sullivan.
+While Howe's army attacked Sullivan's from behind, a German troop, which was in league with the British, attacked from the front.
 Sullivan fought as well as he could, but he was soon overpowered and forced to retreat behind the Brooklyn walls.